mmainz/mmainz/README.md

 ### Feedback: The Good, The Bad, and The Brutally Honest

-Here's where my German side really shows - I'm pretty direct.
-If I'm not feeling something, I'll tell you straight up.
-No sugarcoating here.
-Just remember, it's about the work, not you as a person.
-I try to keep it as nice as possible, but it'll probably still come across as very direct.
+Here's where my German side really shows - I try to keep the way I give feedback as nice as possible, but it’ll probably still come across as very direct.
+If I’m not feeling something, I’ll tell you straight up and without sugarcoating.
+Just remember, it’s about the work, not you as a person.

 The flip side?
 I want the same from you.
 If you think my work is subpar, go ahead and tell me it's crap.
 I won't get mad.
 But be ready for me to ask a ton of questions about why you think it's crap.
 I'm always looking to improve and do better work.